conceptlearning/conceptlearning.github.io/README.md

-# Tutorial Proposal: Concept-based Interpretable Machine Learning
+# Tutorial Proposal: Concept-based Interpretable Deep Learning

-This is a draft site for our proposed tutorial "Concept-based Interpretable Machine Learning"
+This is a draft site for our proposed tutorial "Concept-based Interpretable Deep Learning"